 The agency that you adopt from actually includes the costs of its staff members and other overhead expenses in the total cost.
-This means that the cost of transportation and accommodation, legal fees, medical expenses, and the adoption agency’s own fees are included in the total cost.
+This means that the cost of transportation and accommodation, legal fees, medical expenses, and the adoption agency’s fees are included in the total cost.

 In the case of international adoption, you may also have to pay the foreign country’s fees, such as taxes or any other expenses incurred in that country.
 Often, adoption agencies require two or three trips to the country as well, which adds to the total cost.
 The “foreign country’s fees” may include the cost of the orphanage that the baby is currently residing in and the costs of the children that are left behind.
-This actually makes up the largest portion of the total cost of international adoption, up to $20,000.
+This makes up the largest portion of the total cost of international adoption, up to $20,000.

-While adoption is an expensive process, it’s really worth the costs and struggle for many families.
-Since international adoptions can cost up to $100,000 and domestic adoptions can cost up to $50,000, it’s really a commitment from the family willing to spend so much for a baby they’ll love and support all through their lives.
+While adoption is an expensive process, it’s worth the costs and struggle for many families.
+Since international adoptions can cost up to $100,000 and domestic adoptions can cost up to $50,000, it’s a commitment from the family willing to spend so much for a baby they’ll love and support all through their lives.